cfstacks/stacks/docs/source/quickstarts/getting_started.rst

 Deploy your template
 --------------------

-Create our first stack, ignore ``--env tutorial`` argument for now:
+Create our first stack:

 .. code-block:: shell

-  $ stacks create --env tutorial --template buckets.yaml Required properties not set: buckets_count,bucket_name_prefix
+  $ stacks create --template buckets.yaml --env dev Required properties not set: buckets_count,bucket_name_prefix

 We get an error about missing properties.
 To fix that, we must specify the